lmc297/BTyper/README.md

 * **Can I use whole-genome sequencing data from organisms that don't belong to the *Bacillus cereus* group?**

-Technically yes!
+Yes!
 You can use whole-genome sequencing data from any bacterial species as input; in fact, BTyper's *rpoB* allelic type database provided by Cornell's Food Safety Lab actually contains allelic types for non-*Bacillus* species.
+Additionally, we've implemented antimicrobial resistance (AMR) gene detection using the ARG-ANNOT database in version 2.0.0 of BTyper, which may be used with any bacterial species.
 However, your results from certain typing analyses (i.e. MLST using the *B. cereus* group typing scheme) may be completely meaningless.
 Be extra cautious when interpreting them, and always take identity and coverage values for detected genes into consideration.

 ------------------------------------------------------------------------